 Peel Forest Walks

-The peel forest reserve is home to some of New Zealand’s ancient podocarp forest home to mighty Kahikatea (white pine), Totara and Matai (black pine) trees.
-Along the trails you’ll also hear and possible see a few native song birds such as the Fantail, Bellbird, Silvereye and Tomtit to name a few.
-This special place offers quite hikes and dense native bush that will be a relaxing morning stroll before re-joining the crew for a picnic lunch.
+The Peel Forest Reserve sits on the border between the Canterbury Plains and the Southern Alps.
+It offers a chance to see some of New Zealand’s ancient podocarp forest, home to mighty Kahikatea (white pine), Totara and Matai (black pine) trees.
+Along the trails you’ll also hear and possible see a few native song birds such as the Fantail, Bellbird, Silvereye and Tomtit.
+This special place offers quiet hikes and dense native bush.
+It's the perfect spot for a relaxing morning or afternoon stroll before or after a picnic lunch.

 1 - 3.5km Forest trails Easy